niklasbuschmann/contrast/blog.md

 ## Tim's Puzzles and Quizzes

-If you're brain is itching for a challenge...
+If you're brain is itching for a challenge

 ## Random

-There is no method to the madness.
+There is no method to the madness